 In South Africa and worldwide, asbestos was once a popular material in:

-However, the main pathway of asbestos exposure for South Africans has historically been work-related, primarily in professions like mining, milling, insulation work and asbestos cement manufacturing.
+However, the main pathway of asbestos exposure for South Africans has historically been work-related, primarily in professions like mining, milling, construction, insulation work and asbestos cement manufacturing.

 Many decades of asbestos mining and use in South Africa have taken a serious toll on the region and its people.
 And the spread of asbestos-related disease has extended far beyond the asbestos mines and mills.
 The mineral fiber contaminated many other areas as workers transported it by donkey, wagon, truck, train and ship.